QiyaShu/LBM-DEM-FEM-Coupling/README.md

 ## Run the simulation
 1. go to the showcase folder;
-2. command "make" to compile the excutable file xxx.o;
+2. command "make" to compile the object file xxx.o;
 3. excute the simulation with "./xxx".